QuyAnh2005/StyleTTS-VC-Japanese/README.md

 The code for training new text aligner model is available [here](https://github.com/yl4579/AuxiliaryASR) and that for training new pitch extractor models is available [here](https://github.com/yl4579/PitchExtractor).

-## Preprocessing Dataset
 The data list format needs to be `filename.wav|transcription|speaker`, see [val_list.txt](Data/val_list.txt) as an example.
 The speaker information is needed in order to perform speaker-dependent adversarial training.

-To convert data into tra.
+To convert data into phonemes before training.
 Run
 ```bash
 python preprocess.py
 ```